Jeffleecy/GWAS_SAIGE-GENE/SAIGE-GENE_UserManual.md

 Please check [here](https://saigegit.github.io/SAIGE-doc/docs/Installation.html) for the latest SAIGE/SAIGE-GENE version.

 ### installation explanation:
-- Please check [here](https://saigegit.github.io/SAIGE-doc/docs/Installation_sourcecode.html) for the guidence from developers of SAIGE/SAIGE-GENE.
+- Please check [here](https://saigegit.github.io/SAIGE-doc/docs/Installation_sourcecode.html) for the guidence from the developers of SAIGE/SAIGE-GENE.
 - Here, I will explain certain steps of installing SAIGE under high performance computing (HPC) environment, which the developers did not fully explained in their website.
 - The installation objective: install SAIGE in the R pacakge of RSAIGE in the conda environemnt
 - Steps of installation: